Building matrices with prescribed size and number of invertible submatrices: Existence of -matrices with corank at most

-In this section, we will study the existence of $(r,k,b)$-matrices for $k\leq2$.
+In this section, we will prove that $(r,k,b)^*$-matrices always exist if $k\leq2$.
 The cases $k=0$ and $k=1$ are very straightforward, and the case $k=2$ is the only nontrivial one.
-The following lemma in number theory will help us show the existence of $(r,2,b)$-matrices.
+The following lemma in number theory will help us show the existence of $(r,2,b)^*$-matrices.